RickytheGuy/Append2Zarr/README.md

 ### Setup the downloader instance
 1. Use SSH to connect to your instance (it should automatically start after launching).
 The command should look something like "ssh -i PATH/TO/KEY-PAIR.PEM ubuntu@IP-ADDRESS".
 The IP address can be viewed in the Instances page of the EC2 service.
-2. Run the following code in the EC2 isntance's terminal:
+2. Run the following code in the EC2 instance's terminal:
 ```
 cd $HOME
 sudo apt-get update